MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, şablon parametresi `Pred`ile eş anlamlıdır.
+Tür, şablon parametresi için bir eş anlamlı `Pred` .

 ### <a name="example"></a>Örnek